Dawn Breakers International Film Festival

-Dawn Breakers International Film Festival (DBIFF) was an international travelling film festival held in various cities throughout the world from 2007-2015.
-The festival debuted in Phoenix, Arizona and was later held in San Diego, Houston and Zurich.
+Dawn Breakers International Film Festival (DBIFF) was an international travelling film festival held in various cities throughout the world from 2007 to 2015.
+The festival debuted in Phoenix, Arizona and was later held in San Diego, Houston and Zürich.
 DBIFF was recognized as an important festival and nominated at the 2014 annual list of MovieMaker's "Top 25 Film Festivals of the World" in the Social Cause category.
 Selected films from this festival has received theatrical distribution, television broadcast and four Academy Award nominations.

 Background

 The Festival is a non-profit organization focused on showcasing films and filmmakers who produce positive films.
 It has shown both independent and commercial films in the past few years.
 The filmmakers submit from around the world and there are no restrictions on what is accepted as long as it meets the theme of the festival.
 DBIFF is one of the few festivals in the world that also accepts Television, Music Videos and Websidoes in their selection.
 Several publications have covered the festival and the films including the Indian Express, the BNS, and the Samoan news.

 Since it is a traveling festival and may take place more than once within a year, it is also named by "Takes" alongside the year.